slothsoft/shera-translator/README.md

 Releasing is done with the following steps:

-1. update readme file to include the version to be release (but not WIP)
+1. update readme file to include the version to be release
 1. remove the snapshot from the files *pom.xml*
 1. create a tag with the version as a name
 1. execute `mvn clean install`
+1. execute `mvn clean install` on `shera-webapp` (no idea why but else README is missing)
 1. the finished ZIP  is *shera-release/target/shera-release-&lt;version&gt;.zip*; it's contents are in *shera-release/target/release/*
 1. update the version to the next development version and commit / push all these changes
 1. copy the webapp to <http://app.slothsoft.de/shera>